-If you’ve been diagnosed with an infected root canal system, who should you choose for root canal therapy: a dentist or an endodontist?
-That decision is ultimately up to you and your dentist, but the type of tooth that is infected and the shape of its roots can be an important factor in the decision.
-Before we look into that, let’s discuss the differences between endodontists and dentists.
+You’ve been diagnosed with an infected root canal system, and you’re not sure who to see for root canal therapy.
+Should you choose a dentist or an endodontist?
+That decision is ultimately up to you and your dentist, but the type of tooth that is infected and the shape of its roots can be important factors in making the choice.
+But before we look into that, let’s discuss the differences between endodontists and dentists.

-What is an Endodontist, and How Are They Different from Dentists?
+What is an Endodontist?
+How Are They Different from Dentists?

 Does this mean that only endodontists can perform root canals?
 Absolutely not!
 General dentists are skilled in performing root canal therapy and have the tools and training required for successfully completing most procedures.
 But there are some situations when even dentists who routinely perform root canals will refer their patients to an endodontist.